sweeneyyy/whack-a-mole/README.md

 <h2>Issues</h2>
-Trouble with animating the shark pop up, used scale keyframe but would like to improve
+Trouble with animating the shark pop up, used scale keyframe but would like to improve<br />

 <h2>Next Steps</h2>
-Create mulitple levels with different speeds
+Create mulitple levels with different speeds<br />
+Additional styling

 <h2>Resources Used</h2>
 Canva.com for the artwork